Attorneys for People Injured in Averitt Express Trucking Accidents

 - In 2012, reports indicated that Averitt Express vehicles were involved in 308 accidents over the previous two years.
-This jumped to 457 in the most recent report, released in June of 2015.
-This is an alarming increase of nearly 50% and an indicator that Averitt Express is moving in the wrong direction regarding general safety protocol and policies.
+This statistic jumped to 457 in the most recent report, released in June of 2015.
+This report reveals an alarming increase of nearly 50% and an indicator that Averitt Express is moving in the wrong direction regarding general safety protocol and policies.

 - The out of service violations recorded in vehicle inspections rose between 2012 and 2015.
 In 2012, 2,454 vehicle inspections were reported for the previous two years and resulted in 321 out of service violations.
 The 2015 report recorded 2,567 inspections and 370 violations— an increase of 15%.

-- The number of driver out of service violations remained roughly the same.
+- The number of drivers "out of service" violations remained roughly the same.
 In 2012, there were 94 reports of violations resulting from 4,548 inspections while 99 violations were recorded in the 2015 report.

-If you've been involved in an Averitt Express truck accident, it may be difficult for you to determine who to seek damages from as many of these cases involve shared liability among multiple parties.
-You may be able to prove that the driver, the truck company, maintenance staff or a combination of parties are to blame for the accident.
+If you've been involved in an Averitt Express truck accident, it may be difficult for you to determine who to seek damages from as many of these cases include shared liability among multiple parties.
+You may be able to prove that the driver, the truck company, maintenance staff or a combination of individuals and entities are to blame for the accident.
 For this reason, you need to retain the services of a truck accident lawyer who can answer these questions and seek compensation from the right people.

-The Rosenfeld Injury Lawyers are a group of successful and dedicated attorneys who approach our clients' cases from every angle possible through the use of experts in fields such as accident reconstruction, medicine and economics to establish who is at fault for your accident, the value of the compensation to which you are entitled and what forms of treatment you should have access to during your recovery.
+The Rosenfeld Injury Lawyers LLC is a group of successful and dedicated attorneys who approach our clients' cases from every angle possible.
+Our firm has access to experts in numerous professional fields like accident reconstruction, medicine, and economics that can establish who is at fault for your accident, the value of the compensation to which you are entitled and what forms of treatment you should have access to during your recovery.
 We have helped hundreds of trucking accident victims and their families through both their financial and physical recovery and can do the same for you.

 Contact us now to schedule a free consultation with an attorney to learn more about your legal options following an accident with an Averitt Express truck and what we can do for you.
 If we fail to recover damages on your behalf, our services will be free of charge.